- PhD, History, University of Maryland - College Park

 - MA, History, North Carolina State University

 - American Social History since 1865 (Hi 460)

-- United States History since 1865 (Hi 202)
+- United States History from 1865 to the Present (Hi 202)

 - United States History to 1865 (Hi 201)

-Author of two books, Abrams focuses on American political and religious history.
+Author of three books, Abrams focuses on American political and religious history.
 Grants from the American Council of Learned Societies and the Institute for the Study of American Evangelicals have provided opportunities for research and writing.
 He has presented papers at professional conferences, including ones at Louisville Seminary and Duke University.
 He has been included in Who’s Who in America.

 Praise for Old-Time Religion Embracing Modernist Culture: American Fundamentalism between the Wars

 "Douglas Carl Abrams’ thought-provoking book offers a timely, critical reassessment of Protestant fundamentalism’s founding generation and its attempts to engage, wrestle with, and adapt to—not merely flee from or oppose—the most important progressions of the day.
 With a judicious and accessible style, and a clear command of the archives and the latest scholarship, Abrams ably shows how this purportedly anti-intellectual class came to acknowledge the requisites of the modern American mind."